makerdao/governance-manual/delegation/aligned-delegates.md

 - Helping with the design and improvement of Scope Improvement Articles
 - Researching relevant happenings in the Maker ecosystem
 - Writing elements for Aligned Scope Proposals to capture intent of the AVC and the Scope Advisory Council
-- Writing AVC's governance strategy to capture the essence of AVC
+- Writing AVC's governance strategy

 ADs do not take part in the creation of AVC strategies, they only execute them.
 This helps to mitigate the risk of a delegate's misalignment in relation to MKR holders.